tseki88/steveSekiProjectThree/README.md

 3. Make the following event handlers:
     - "down arrow" key is pressed on the keyboard
     - mouseclick on hitrange container
-    - screentap of hitrange container
+    - screentap on hitrange container(mobile)

 4. All 3 event handlers will:
     - verify if the y-axis of the Arrow is within the "acceptable range (to be determined)" inside the hitrange container.